Zprivf/AORC-Downloader/README.md

 # Download the contents
 AORC_downloader(url, output_directory)
-AI-generated code.
-Review and use carefully.
-More info on FAQ.
-Function Details

 The AORC_downloader function performs the following steps:

 Creates the output directory if it doesn’t exist.